wrench-project/eduwrench/web/_pedagogic_modules/pdcc/distributed_computing/include_coordinator_worker/coordinator_worker_multiple.md

 #### Learning Objectives

-- Be able to use simulation to compare master-worker scheduling strategies meaningfully
+- Be able to use simulation to compare coordinator-worker scheduling strategies meaningfully

 ----

-In the previous tab you were able to simulate particular master-worker setups with different scheduling strategies.
+In the previous tab, you were able to simulate particular coordinator-worker setups with different scheduling strategies.
 But it is difficult to draw general conclusions from just a few particular test cases.
 Instead, what we need to do is **compare scheduling strategies on many test cases**.

-#### Simulating may test cases
+#### Simulating Many Test Cases

 Below is a simulation app that makes is possible to evaluate a scheduling strategy on multiple randomly generated scenarios.
 The app returns the minimum, average, and maximum execution times over all these scenarios.
 This makes it possible to draw some informed conclusions on the relative merit of different strategies.
-But analysis of experimental data is a complicated matter, and we're only scratching the surface here.
+But analysis of experimental data is a complicated matter, and we are only scratching the surface here.
 To do actual "research", we would need a much more comprehensive experimental framework.

 The simulation app is a bit more complicated than that in  the previous tab.
 It allows you to specify: